 I have visited 4 of the 6 wineries in the Central Section.
 My top 2 suggestions from this Section are Contessa and Karma Vista.
 Both offer a good selection in a relaxed tasting environment.

 Contessa Wine Cellars – I stop every time that I visit the South West Shore Wine Trail.
 They are just off the highway and have a nice tasting room with a big deck.
 During warm months, they sometimes have live music on the deck.
 Tony and his staff are amazing.
 They are always helpful and friendly and are never stuffy.
-The tastings here are just $5.
+The tastings here are very affordable.

 Karma Vista Vineyards – This winery is not far off the highway either.
-Tastings are $5 for 5 tastes and refundable if you buy 6 bottles.
+Tastings are refundable if you buy 6 bottles of wine.
 They are an intimate tasting room with beautiful views.
 Karma Vista emanates a funky vibe best illustrated through their wine names, playful labels and quirky merchandise.

 Wines here range from $10 to $28 per bottle.
 They have a good mix of Reds, Whites, and fruit wines.
 They even have a sparkling and a port.
 Starry, Starry White (a semi sweet white blend) is their most popular white.
 I prefer their award-winning Pinot Noir, Stone Temple Pinot.

 In this section, I suggest you exit in Paw Paw and you will find St Julian and Warner Vineyards near one another on Kalamazoo Street.